polterguy/magic.lambda.odbc/README.md

 # Magic Lambda for ODBC

 This is the ODBC data adapter for Magic.
-This project provides slots to open an ODBC database connection, and such allows you to declare your own SQL statements to be executed towards an ODBC connection.
+This project provides slots to open an ODBC database connection, and allows you to execute your own SQL statements towards an ODBC connection.
 Slots this project contains are as follows.

 * __[odbc.connect]__ - Connects to a database
 * __[odbc.select]__ - Executes an arbitrary SQL statement, and returns results of reader as lambda object to caller